 7. Sent It To Biomass To Energy Producer

 Another option to put the wood to use is to take it to the biomass-to-energy producer.
-They can use the material to produce electricity or steam using the wood.
-While combustion of fuel results in emission, burning wood is relatively cleaner than the majority of fossil fuels.
+They can use the material to produce electricity or steam.
+While the combustion of fuel results in emissions, burning wood is relatively cleaner than most fossil fuels.

 How Can You Use Wood Ash?